 - 2 c.
 Fresh Strawberries, cleaned and sliced

 - 1 Container Frozen Limeade

 - Slices of lime

 - Margarita Salt

-Place in the refrigerator.
+Place the pitcher in the refrigerator.
 Just before serving, rim each glass with a slice of lime and dip into the margarita salt.
-Remove the lime juice ice cubes from the freezer, place in the pitcher of Strawberry Limeade margaritas, and set out with margarita glasses.
+Remove the lime juice ice cubes from the freezer, place in the pitcher of Strawberry Limeade margaritas, stir, and set the pitcher out with margarita glasses.